Python: Naming Styles 命名风格Python: Naming Styles 命名风格Python: Naming Styles 命名风格Python: Naming Styles 命名风格

 capital letters with underscores separating words.
 Examples include

-MAX_OVERFLOW and TOTAL.
+MAX_OVERFLOW

 Always decide whether a class’s methods and instance variables